Answering the Call to Be United in Service

 First Florida Chapter

-The Florida Division began in Jacksonville with the Chapter that was later known as Martha Reid Chapter.
-This first Florida Chapter was chartered as Jacksonville Chapter No. 19 by the General Organization UDC while assembled in its Second General Convention in Atlanta on November 7, 1895.
-Mrs. Clarence Maxwell of Jacksonville made the trip to Atlanta to pick up the new Chapter's charter.
-In January 1897, the Chapter's name was changed to Martha Reid Chapter No. 19 to honor the memory of Mrs. Mary Martha Reid, the beloved matron of Florida Hospital, a wartime hospital established in Richmond by Dr. Thomas M. Palmer and other Floridians.
-Mrs. Reid nursed Florida soldiers throughout the War Between the States and, in the conflict, lost her only surviving son in the Battle of the Wilderness.
+In January 1897, the Chapter’s name was changed to Martha Reid Chapter No. 19 in honor of Mrs. Mary Martha Reid, the beloved matron of Florida Hospital in Richmond.
+This wartime hospital was established by Dr. Thomas M. Palmer and other Floridians.
+Mrs. Reid faithfully nursed Florida soldiers throughout the War Between the States and, during the conflict, lost her only surviving son at the Battle of the Wilderness.

-The origin of this first Florida Chapter goes back two years before the founding of the United Daughters of the Confederacy in Nashville.
-All 32 charter members of Jacksonville Chapter No. 19 were former members of the Confederate Home Association, a women's group founded in 1892 to establish a home for "aged and disabled" Confederate soldiers and sailors.
-When the call came from Nashville, stating that all Southern women in Confederate memorial and auxiliary societies should "have one name and wear one badge," the Confederate Home Association made an application for a charter.
-It was disbanded, and UDC Chapter No. 19 was chartered in November 1895.
+The beginnings of this first Florida Chapter go back two years before the founding of the United Daughters of the Confederacy in Nashville.
+All 32 charter members of Jacksonville Chapter No. 19 were previously members of the Confederate Home Association, a women’s group organized in 1892 to establish a home for aged and disabled Confederate soldiers and sailors.

 First Division Convention